 Acquiring decent rankings in search engines doesn’t just happen by osmosis.
 When I started on this journey over two decades ago, getting ranked was relatively simple to accomplish.
-Primarily because there weren't as many sites.
+Primarily because there weren't as many websites.
 Now there are billions.

 Basic SEO practices incorporated into your site did the trick.
 Especially considering there was limited competition.
 Online was an equalizer for small businesses back then.
 That, too, has changed.